-Good news!
-The Community Sailing School @ Pistakee has a new Program Director and nine highly-energetic, competent and enthusiastic instructors who are very excited about our 2022 summer sailing program.
-Our students will be in very good hands with Tristan as our Program Director and Mackenzie, Alana, Ashley, Jacob, Reid, Max, Natalie, Scirys and Lilly as their instructors.
+The good news continues!
+The Community Sailing School @ Pistakee hired a new Program Director and nine highly-energetic, competent and enthusiastic instructors who did an awesome job teaching our students last summer.
+They were in very good hands with Tristan as our Program Director and Mackenzie, Alana, Ashley, Jacob, Reid, Max, Natalie, Scirys and Lilly as their instructors.
 They are a dedicated, fun-loving and caring group!
-Please check back often for our latest updates.
+Fortunately many of them will be returning for our summer 2023 season.
+Please stay tuned for updates as we confirm our staff for the new season.

 Tristan Kraft - Program Director